nabeelmaklai/Memory_game/README.md

 - Reset the game without reloading the page
 - Have a landing page that will allow the player to select the level
 - Have a storage function that would store the higeste score on each level

+## Credits

+W3 Schools was used to style the the nav bar.
+In particular the nav bar was designed using the following like ------